ehxewri/python-challenge-1/README.md

 I'm using this command so it has to be run

     script_dir = (Path(__file__).resolve()).parent

+This lets you run menu.py from any directory and it still finds my_menu.json as long as it is is the same dir as menu.py

-the following modules are imported to help make the output cleaner and keep the lenght shorter
+The following modules are imported to help make the output cleaner and keep the lenght shorter

         import locale

         import json

         from pathlib import Path

-This lets you run menu.py from any directory and it still finds my_menu.json as long as it is is the same dir as menu.py

 Additional modules i am playing with but not part of the assignment are